martin-ueding/vigilant-crypto-snatch/docs/configuration/triggers.md

   volume_fiat: 26.0
 ```

-There are different sub-types, but all of them have the following elements in common:
+There are different sub-types of triggers, but all of them have the following elements in common:

 - `coin`: The name of the crypto-currency, case insensitive.
 - `fiat`: The name of the fiat currency, case insensitive.